chiragkheni78/MobyWebView/WEBVIEW_PERMISSION.md

      break;
  ```

-Open Category for select the camera or gallery with below code.
+Open Category for select the camera or gallery in activity with below code.
 ```java
 private void fileChoose(){
     Intent takePictureIntent=new Intent(MediaStore.ACTION_IMAGE_CAPTURE);